 The NEA will be made available electronically by NCFE as a DRAFT version, at the start of September in the year of certification.
-A two-week window of clarification will then open for centres.
-The FINAL version of the NEA will be made available electronically by NCFE at the beginning of October.
+A window of clarification will then open for centres up until the end of September.
+The FINAL version of the NEA will be made available electronically by NCFE at the end of October.
 In the case where these are non-working days, the NEA version will be published the next working day.
 Centres can access the NEA materials from the Portal if they have learners with an associated booking.
 This is to support manageability and centre planning.
 However, the following information is provided to learners in the NEA brief document and must be adhered to: